 So what kind of influencers do Gen Z like?
 Interestingly, Gen Z is less inclined towards movie stars or athletes.
 Instead, teens gravitate towards Internet personalities found on popular apps and streaming services.
 A few favorites include PewDiePie, Shane Dawson, Jenna Marbles, Jeffree Star, Liza Koshy, and the Dolan Twins (according to Refuel’s Gen Z Explorer Series™).

 Growing up with digital media and smartphones has created a generation that is not only familiar with brands, but also views themselves as one.
-To Gen Z, your brand is an extension of their brand — and so this consumer audience is looking for brands that allow them to better express themselves and live out their values.
-Your greatest asset when marketing to Gen Z is truly to understand who they are.
+To Gen Z, your brand is an extension of their brand—and so this consumer audience is looking for brands that allow them to better express themselves and live out their values.
+Your greatest asset when advertising to Gen Z is truly to understand who they are.